 It would be a smart move to try and get a separate truck for the piano to avoid an accident.
 The remaining parts of the piano can be kept in any position and anywhere in the truck because it is not as sensitive as the piano.
 But you still need to be careful about the placement so that you don’t break the legs or the lyre or the lid.
 Do these things, and you should be fine.

 We are still back to emphasize that after you have read through the process of packing, and moving the baby piano, and you feel it’s something that is too stressful, you should go ahead to hire professionals to help with the task.
 Do not be tempted with the simplicity of the description; it might not as easy as you are reading it.
 To help you with an idea of companies, tailor your search to look for companies that specialize in moving all types of piano, and not to forget that they must have insurance.

 On average, the prices of moving a piano vary according to distance, and according to the weight but in average, if you are moving a piano within the same area then you can have it between $200-$600.
 If you are moving to a farther distance, then the price will be more.

 We have gotten you the most useful tips that you can use in moving your baby piano from the initial stage of disassembling it, to the stage where you can finally place it in your new apartment.
 We hope that you find these tips helpful and can share around with your friends who are trying to move their keyboard.
 Happy moving and have a great time.

 Can you move a baby grand piano while it’s fully assembled?

 You can, but it’s not recommended.
-Removing lids, lyres, and other pieces of the piano are going to help reduce the weight of the piano, which makes it a lot safer and easier for you or your movers to transport.
+Removing lids, lyres, and other pieces of the piano is going to help reduce the weight of the piano, which makes it a lot safer and easier for you or your movers to transport.
 Disassembly can also prevent your piano from getting damaged during the move, as well.

 What if I don’t have blankets?